airbop/airbop-client/README.md

 This setting controls when the value returned by: `[GCMRegistrar.isRegisteredOnServer()] `(http://developer.android.com/guide/google/gcm/client-javadoc/com/google/android/gcm/GCMRegistrar.html#isRegisteredOnServer%28Context%29)` expires and will be set back to false, causing the client to re-register with AirBop.

-## AirBop Response Codes
+### AirBop Response Codes

 The following HTTP response code can be returned by the AirBop servers.
-In general any 400 errors except for 403 mean that you have an error in your code you should fix it before attempting to register again.
+In general any 400 errors, except for 403, mean that you have an error in your code you should fix it before attempting to register again.

 ###### 200 OK
 * Everything is fine.
-The device was accepted and/or updated
+The device was accepted and/or updated, check your dashboard for verification.

 ###### 400 Bad Request
-* Bad request: missing headers
+* Bad request: missing headers.
-* Bad Request: Missing param(s)
+* Bad Request: Missing parameter(s).

 ###### 401 Unauthorized
-* authentication failed
+* Authentication failed.
-* signature is invalid
+* Signature is invalid.
-* request is outside the required time window of 4 minutes
+* Request is outside the required time window of 4 minutes.

 ###### 403 Forbidden
-* Forbidden: Plan device limit reached
+* Forbidden: Plan device limit reached.
-* This is the only 4xx error that should ever be retried - but not too soon (maybe next app launch).
-Once a developer upgrades their plan, it will go away.
+* This is the only 4xx error that should ever be retried without altering the client code (maybe next app launch).
+Once you upgrade your plan, it will go away.

 ###### 422 Unprocessable Entity
-* This means you send some bad data to our server, that doesn't fit our specs
+* This means you send some bad data to our server, that doesn't fit our specs.
-* If your JSON was invalid, you'll get back {"error":"Invalid JSON"}
+* If your JSON was invalid, you'll get back {"error":"Invalid JSON"}.

 ###### 5xx
 * A transient server error.
 Try again later.